parsehex/airbattle-hosting/docs/getting-started.md

 npm run start
 ```

+### Access the Game

+You should be able to access the game at [`127.0.0.1:3501`](http://127.0.0.1:3501) in your browser.

-### Running Spatie Bots
+## Running Spatie Bots

 You must run the bots separately for now.
-To start the bots, open a new terminal, navigate to the `airbattle-hosting` directory, and run:
+To start 1 bot, open a new terminal, navigate to the `airbattle-hosting` directory, and run:

 ```bash
 npm run bots
 ```

-Add `-- --num=` after the above to specify the number of bots to run.
-For example, to run 10 bots:
+To join more than 1 bot, add `-- --num=` after the above command.
+For example, **to run 10 bots**:

 ```bash
 npm run bots -- --num=10
 ```

-## Access the Game

-You should be able to access the game at [`127.0.0.1:3501`](http://127.0.0.1:3501) in your browser.

 ## Troubleshooting